Administering Joint Tenancy Assets

 - Real Property: To clear title to the real property:

-- Record a certified copy of the Descendant’s death certificate with the Auditor/Recorder in every county in which the Descendant owned real property held in joint tenancy form.
+- Record a certified copy of the Decedent’s death certificate with the Auditor/Recorder in every county in which the Decedent owned real property held in joint tenancy form.

-- Financial or Securities Account: To remove Descendant’s name from the account:
+- Financial or Securities Account: To remove Decedent’s name from the account:

-- Deliver a certified copy of Descendant’s death certificate to the institution.
+- Deliver a certified copy of Decedent’s death certificate to the institution.